 - Legal System – Both Hong Kong and China have very different legal systems.
 In Hong Kong, the official languages are both English and Chinese.
-As a foreigner, if you need to go to court in Hong Kong, the court would more than likely be conducted in English.
+If you need to go to court in Hong Kong as a foreigner, the court would likely be conducted in English.
 In China, it would be only in Chinese.

-- Financial Systems – Both countries’ financial and banking systems are very different.
-Many Chinese companies try to set up a company and a bank in Hong Kong because it is much more favorable than to do so within mainland China.
+- Financial Systems – The financial and banking systems of both countries are very different.
+Many Chinese companies try to set up a company and a bank in Hong Kong because it is much more favorable to do so within mainland China.

-- Social Media And Other Freedoms – In China, it could be complicated to get on social media, including Google, Facebook, Instagram, WhatsApp, and YouTube.
-To get onto most western social media, you need a VPN.
-In Hong Kong, this is not the case, and you can get onto all of these western types of social media and other websites.
+- Social Media And Other Freedoms – In China, getting on social media, including Google, Facebook, Instagram, WhatsApp, and YouTube, could be complicated.
+To get onto most Western social media, you need a VPN.
+This is not the case in Hong Kong; you can get onto all these western social media and other websites.

 - Election And Democracy – In Hong Kong, Hong Kong citizens have the right to run for office and be elected into office.
 Many in Hong Kong feel that China is trying to put in pro-Beijing or pro-Chinese candidates for the election process.

 I have a degree in Chinese business law, and as part of the degree, we studied quite a bit about the laws in mainland China.
-And one thing that I noticed about those laws was that it would be so easy to interpret them one way versus actually what was intended.
+One thing I noticed about those laws was that it would be so easy to interpret them one way versus what was actually intended.

 I see this is one of the issues between what is now happening in Hong Kong and China.
-Many parts of the basic law are so vague that many Hong Kong is reading it one way, whereas the Chinese are reading it entirely differently.
-This ambiguity has caused the political arrest and other problems.
+Many parts of the basic law are so vague that many Hong Kong people read it one way, whereas the Chinese read it differently.
+This ambiguity has caused political arrest and other problems.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.